 Modern slavery statement

-For the financial year ended 31 December 2024
+For the financial year ended 31 December 2025

-Our Vision: We believe in the power of together.
+Our vision: We believe in the power of together.
 A world where everyone can be part of the clean energy generation.

 Our mission: Putting money to work building new sustainable energy projects and empowering people to take action to address the climate emergency.